-Here are some natural methods to clean your garbage disposal that are good for the environment and very inexpensive.
+Here are some natural methods to clean garbage disposals that are good for the environment and very inexpensive.

 Periodically, take a lemon or orange and toss it into the disposal.
-The oils and juice from the fruits and peels naturally clean the walls inside the garbage disposal and create a fresh, long-lasting scent.
+The oils and juice from the fruits and peels naturally clean the walls inside and create a fresh, long-lasting scent.

 Freeze vinegar in ice cube trays and run those down the disposal.
 This will keep your blades sharp while safely killing odor-causing bacteria.